5 Best Phone Plans for College Students for 2020

 Best Phone Plans for College Students

-MVNOs operate on towers from legacy carriers like Verizon, allowing them to pass savings onto customers.
+Thanks to Mobile Virtual Network Operators (MVNOs), there are many cheap cell phone plans.
+MVNOs operate on towers from legacy carriers like Verizon.
+This allows them to pass savings onto customers.

 - International calls

-- Free tethering
+- Free tethering and hot spot

-- Bring your own phone
+- Bringing your own phone

 - No activation fee to bring your own phone

-- Build a plan around your needs
+- Building a plan around your needs

-- Operates on three networks
+- Operating on three networks